Chart Color Schemes

 Population

-Population growth drivers in Kent Town are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Kent Town are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-As of Nov 2025, Kent Town's population is estimated at around 1,610.
+Based on AreaSearch's analysis of ABS population updates for the broader area, as of November 2025, Kent Town's estimated population is around 1,610.
 This reflects an increase of 167 people since the 2021 Census, which reported a population of 1,443.
-The change is inferred from AreaSearch's estimate of 1,584 residents following examination of ABS ERP data released in June 2024, and an additional 7 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,639 persons per square kilometer, placing Kent Town in the upper quartile relative to national locations assessed by AreaSearch.
-Kent Town's growth of 11.6% since the 2021 census exceeded the state average of 7.1%.
-Population growth was primarily driven by overseas migration contributing approximately 94.0% of overall population gains during recent periods.
+The change was inferred from AreaSearch's estimate of the resident population at 1,584 following examination of the latest ERP data release by the ABS in June 2024, along with an additional seven validated new addresses since the Census date.
+This results in a population density ratio of 2,639 persons per square kilometer for Kent Town (SA2), placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Kent Town's growth rate of 11.6% since the 2021 census exceeded both the state average of 7.1% and the metropolitan area, making it a growth leader in the region.
+Overseas migration contributed approximately 94.0% of overall population gains during recent periods for this statistical area (Lv2).

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Moving forward with demographic trends, Kent Town is expected to expand by 216 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 12.4% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and for areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Looking ahead, demographic trends suggest a population increase just below the median of statistical areas analysed by AreaSearch for Kent Town (SA2), with an expected expansion of 216 persons to reach approximately 1,826 by 2041 based on aggregated SA2-level projections, reflecting a total increase of 12.4% over these 17 years.

 Frequently Asked Questions - Population